 KfW and UNDP signed a financing agreement in June 2016 for implementation of the Employment and Skills Development Program.
 The program originally included three outputs: Output 1-Systems are strengthened for active labor market policies that target Syrian population implemented by IŞKUR; Output 2-Stronger capacities available in Şanlıurfa, Gaziantep and Hatay for skills building and employment services and Output 3-Job opportunities and income generation activities to absorb highest possible labor absorption developed for the host communities and Syrians under temporary protection.
 Activities related to Output 1 of the original agreement kicked off in September 2017 in cooperation of UNDP and IŞKUR.
-In July 2018, an amendment agreement was signed between the parties, including a revised project document for Output I and replacing the last two original outputs with a new one: Output 2: Sustainable job opportunities created for Syrians and Turkish host community members in Ankara, Kayseri and in Konya.
-With this amendment, the project closure for both outputs (components) were determined as end of June 2020.
+In July 2018, an amendment agreement was signed between the parties, replacing the last two original outputs with a new one: Output 2: Sustainable job opportunities created for Syrians and Turkish host community members in Ankara, Kayseri and in Konya.
+With this amendment, the project closure for both outputs (components) was determined as end of June 2020.
+The implementation of the Output 2 officially kicked off in December 2018 within the Applied SME Capability Center (Model Factory) Project.